987839088534212

 But regardless of how you feel on the matter, night shift assignments make more money.

-Hospitals are often in need of more night shift nurses and are willing to offer higher rates to fill this demand.
+Hospitals are often in need of more night-shift nurses and are willing to offer higher rates to fill this demand.
+If you’re a night owl, that extra money may just entice you to take a night shift assignment.

-However, a word to the wise, don’t sacrifice your happiness for money.
+However, a word to the wise: don’t sacrifice your happiness for money.

 If you know you’ll be miserable working night shifts, lean into the plethora of other factors that can help you make the most money as a travel nurse.